A rare Options Animal review...

 Summits provide an opportunity for current students and graduates to expand their investing expertise in a relaxed atmosphere.
 Each Summit has its own trading strategy focus and unique agenda, all events offer a well-planned mix of instruction, fun and entertainment.
 Their next one is in Hawaii (yeah I'm jealous).

-I'm a regular guy who grew up extremely poor and I have discovered that yes you can make money trading options and there is NOTHING that is scammy about options trading.
+I'm a regular guy who grew up extremely poor and I have discovered that yes you can make money trading options and there is nothing that is scammy about options trading.

-What I have found is that those who feel it is "too good to be true" are always those who have 1.) never traded options and just repeat what they have heard or 2.) traded options and failed.
+What I have found is that those who feel it is "too good to be true" are always those who have

 You owe it to yourself to learn how to trade options successfully in some way shape or form.
 As I've said before and I will continue to say: I don't care WHO you learn from, but I do care that you LEARN.